Get The Snowblower Ready: ‘Kitchen-Sink’ Storm Hitting Boston Area This Weekend

 The Sunday Morning Mix

 After dawn, warmer air will try to make a push northward.
 At ground level it will likely only be successful over southeast Massachusetts, and perhaps along the immediate coastline, changing many of those areas over to rain.
-Farther inland, say around the Mass Pike, it is very likely that the cold air will remain entrenched in place at the surface and the warmer air will be shoved up higher into the atmosphere. . . this will create a large area of sleet.
+Farther inland, say around the Mass Pike, it is very likely that the cold air will remain entrenched in place at the surface and the warmer air will be shoved up higher into the atmosphere. . . this will create a large area of sleet and or freezing rain.

+Ice is never a good thing, as all it takes is a trace to create slippery conditions.
+When you start to get heavy ice accretion, it becomes a problem for power lines and branches.
+This type of set up will be very hazardous for travel on Sunday.

 Finally, somewhere north and west of Boston (exact location to be determined), the precipitation will simply stay all snow.
 Where this happens the snow amounts will be quite significant.
-There is certainly reason to believe that lots of folks in the all-snow area could receive more than a foot from this storm.
+There is certainly reason to believe that lots of folks in the all-snow area could receive one to two feet of snow!

-The precipitation will decrease in intensity Sunday afternoon and taper off completely Sunday evening.
-Likely in time to get out and clean up before you hunker down in front of the TV for the Pats game.
+The precipitation will decrease in intensity Sunday afternoon and taper off completely Sunday night.

-Any water or slop left in the driveway will become a glacier as a severe blast of cold pours in behind this storm.
-Highs on Monday will struggle to get out of the single digits.

 Wind and Coastal Concerns